RaffiBz/node-user-permissions/README.md

 This is a basic Rest Api CRUD application where you can find 3 different types of users:
--Superadmin with roleId: 1 (only 1 user is allowed) -Admin with roleId: 3
+<br>-Superadmin with roleId: 1 (only 1 user is allowed)
+<br>-Admin with roleId: 3
--User with roleId: 5
+<br>-User with roleId: 5

 Permissions
--Superadmin has access to everything
+<br>-Superadmin has access to everything
--Admins have access to create/delete users and posts.
-Update post status -Users have access to create/delete their own post and only view the others
+<br>-Admins have access to create/delete users and posts.
+Update post status
+<br>-Users have access to create/delete their own post and only view the others

 This project is done by Node Express and Mongodb